 - Help moms miss fewer days at work

 - Decrease risk of breast and ovarian cancer

 Our society can greatly benefit from increased breastfeeding.
 The estimated cost of feeding a baby formula rather than breastfeeding is approximately $1,300 per year; that’s four times what it costs to breastfeed.
 The nutrients in breast milk may keep children from getting sick as often, therefore reducing the number of days off work parents would take to care for their children.

 Breastfeeding cuts down on the need for costly health services paid for by insurers, government agencies or families.
 It’s also more cost effective and better for the environment.
 It requires no electricity or fuel for its production or packing, thus making it more cost-effective and environmentally friendly.

 Breastfeeding is the best way to both nourish and nurture your baby.
 Learning to breastfeed takes practice for you and your baby.
 Pregnant women, new mothers and their families often have questions about breastfeeding, or need help in getting started.
 The Breastfeeding Support Services program offers counseling for families with questions, as well as information on breastfeeding-related services.
 Extra services are available to families participating in the WIC program.
-For more information call Lori Henry at 270-252-2721.
+For more information call Rachel Bedwell at 270-252-2725.

-The links below provide some basic breastfeeding information.
+The link below provide some basic breastfeeding information.
 For more details, talk to your obstetrician or pediatrician, a lactation consultant, a nurse, nutritionist, other health professionals or other women who have breastfed.